 Mixed Media Ocean Art

-The color in this art caught our eyes…then we noticed that the artist using mixed media.
+The color in this art caught our eyes…then we noticed that the artist used mixed media.
 Some paintings have things like buttons and sequins in them.
-Texturing art adds another point of interest and conversation in the pieces.
-Kellie Gedert loved to create art as a form of therapy, and she notes at the top of her shop that her and her family often create together.
+Texturing art adds another point of interest and conversation to the pieces.
+Kellie Gedert loved to create art as a form of therapy, and she notes at the top of her shop that she and her family often create together.
 We like that those “loving” and passionate vibes for creation are in the pieces she creates.

 Wood Carved and Laser Created Ocean Art

 Does it get much more natural than creating art with wood?
 It recalls pieces of driftwood being washed up on an ocean shore, but of course, these pieces are made with more reliable wood pieces.
 Anna of DifferentMaps created stunning ocean and shore maps with laser-cut wood and epoxy resin.